google/WebFundamentals/src/content/en/feedback/file-a-bug.md

 Here are a few tips for minimizing a test case:

-* Download the web page, add `<base href="http://original.url">` and verify the bug exists locally.
+* Download the web page, add `<base href="http://original.url">` and verify that the bug exists locally.
 This may require a live HTTPS server if the URL uses HTTPS.
 * Test the local files on the latest builds of as many browsers as you can.
 * Try to condense everything into 1 file.
 * Remove code (starting with things you know to be unnecessary) until the bug